Russia's claim of Mariupol's capture fuels concern for POWs

 It also furthers Russia’s quest to essentially create a land bridge from Russia stretching through the Donbas region to the Crimean Peninsula, which Moscow annexed from Ukraine in 2014.

 The impact on the broader war remained unclear.
-Many Russian troops already had been redeployed from Mariupol to elsewhere in the conflict, which began when Russia invaded its neighbor on Feb.
-24.
+Many Russian troops already had been redeployed from Mariupol to elsewhere in the conflict.

 Russian Defense Ministry spokesman Igor Konashenkov reported Saturday that Russia destroyed a Ukrainian special-operations base in the Black Sea region of Odesa as well as a significant cache of Western-supplied weapons in northern Ukraine’s Zhytomyr region.
 There was no confirmation from the Ukrainian side.